nicknettleton/Cognitive-Capacity-Prediction/README.md

 Prediction intervals were also appropriate, but potentially too wide: 94.73% of predictions were within the 90% prediction interval, and 81.07% within the 60% prediction interval.

+I give more detailed results, together with an analysis of prediction bias, in the [Model Card](model_card.md).

 ## Learnings

 The degree of accuracy with which we can predict future cognitive capacity based on social determinants is surprising - and potentially concerning.
 In an ideal world, cognitive capacity would depend on medical factors alone, rather than social ones.